Camp Chef VS Traeger: The Head to Head

 • Ash cleanout system

 • All Traeger grills (except their portable options) include WiFI and one of the best-designed apps out of any pellet grill we’ve tested.
-Camp Chef offers WiFi on the more expensive Woodwind but not on some cheaper models like the DLX 24
+Camp Chef offers WiFi on most of their grills, but the experience is more mixed.

-• The Traeger lineup does not include any direct searing options, while Camp Chef allows you to add to your grill with the SideKick (and some of their grills include a slide and sear system).
+• The Traeger lineup does not include direct searing options, while Camp Chef allows you to add to your grill with the SideKick, and some of their grills include a slide and sear system.

 • If you want smoke control with Traeger, you’ll need to go for one of the more expensive Ironwood or Timberline series, while the Camp Chef offers this on all models with the Gen 2 PID controller.